scality/bert-e/templates/successfull_merge.md

-I have successfully merged your pull request.
+I have successfully merged this pull request.

 Impacted development branches are: